Golden Jubilee of Carl XVI Gustaf

-The Golden Jubilee of Carl XVI Gustaf was celebrated in 2023 in the Kingdom of Sweden, to mark the 50th anniversary of the accession of King Carl XVI Gustaf on 15 September 1973.
+The Golden Jubilee of Carl XVI Gustaf (Carl XVI Gustafs 50-årsjubileum som regent) was celebrated in 2023 in the Kingdom of Sweden, to mark the 50th anniversary of the accession of King Carl XVI Gustaf on 15 September 1973.
 He is the first Swedish monarch to celebrate a Golden Jubilee.
 The 500th anniversary of Sweden's regained independence, through the election of King Gustav I, was also marked during the Jubilee year.

 A number of events were planned to mark the Jubilee in several places across Sweden throughout the year.

 Emblem

 During the spring of 2022, the Royal Court of Sweden launched a competition, aimed at students in graphic design, to come up with a symbol for the Jubilee year.
 The winner of the competition was Elis Nyström, a student at the Royal Institute of Technology.

 The emblem consists of different geometric shapes.
 The green stone symbolizes the King's interest in nature, the blue for the Baltic Sea, purple is a common royal colour and the red stone is also found in the royal crown.
 Nyström said that the geometric shapes should also be "associated with confetti, which fits well when we have a celebration ahead of us".